Kmohamedalie/CIFAR10_ML-vs-DL/README.md

 one of 10 mutually exclusive classes: airplane, automobile (but not truck or pickup truck), bird, cat, deer, dog, frog, horse, ship, and truck (but not pickup truck).
 There are 6000 images per class with 5000 training and 1000 testing images per class [2].
-    The data provided by the university of Toronto is already pre-processed and stored in batch files [3] however we will use raw images rather than already pre-processed in our analysis which we downloaded from Kaggle [4].
+    The <a href="https://www.cs.toronto.edu/~kriz/cifar.html">data</a> provided by the university of Toronto is already pre-processed and stored in batch files [3] however we will use raw images rather than already pre-processed in our analysis which we downloaded from <a href="https://www.kaggle.com/datasets/oxcdcd/cifar10">Kaggle [4]</a>.

 ![image](https://user-images.githubusercontent.com/63104472/219051600-89dd5ffa-ef60-4705-8b28-0c614ae90826.png)

-Figure 2: Cifar-10 images                                 source: CIFAR-10
+Figure 2: Cifar-10 images                                 source: <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10</a>

 ### 2. Related Work
-a.
-A Comparison of Traditional Machine Learning and Deep Learning in Image Recognition by Yunfei Lai.
-In Lai’s paper he made a comparative analysis between old traditional machine learning technique using Vapnik’s svm (RBF (Radial Basis Function)) ‘kernel trick’ on Yann LeCun’s famous Mnist dataset, which is a large dataset black and white images (one channel) of handwritten digits that is commonly employed as training and testing set in the field of machine learning, and deep learning consisting of three-layer convolution neural shown in figure 3.
+a. <a href="https://iopscience.iop.org/article/10.1088/1742-6596/1314/1/012148">A Comparison of Traditional Machine Learning and Deep Learning in Image Recognition</a> by
+Yunfei Lai.
+In Lai’s paper he made a comparative analysis between old traditional machine learning technique using <a href="https://it.wikipedia.org/wiki/Vladimir_Vapnik"> "Vapnik’s</a> svm (RBF (Radial Basis Function)) ‘kernel trick’ on <a href="https://it.wikipedia.org/wiki/Yann_LeCun">Yann LeCun’s</a> famous <a href="https://www.tensorflow.org/datasets/catalog/mnist?hl=it">Mnist dataset</a>, which is a large dataset black and white images (one channel) of handwritten digits that is commonly employed as training and testing set in the field of machine learning, and deep learning consisting of three-layer convolution neural shown in figure 3.

 ![image](https://user-images.githubusercontent.com/63104472/219052056-b895ebd7-08da-4139-8e9c-aa6429ae5658.png)

-Figure 3: Yunfei Lai CNN network                                                 source: iopscience
+Figure 3: Yunfei Lai CNN network                                                 source: <a href="https://iopscience.iop.org/article/10.1088/1742-6596/1314/1/012148">iopscience</a>

 The overall result achieved in the testing set using SVM is 93.92% total accuracy and 98.85% using CNN, clearly demonstrating that deep learning is more suitable for modelling of image data because of its ability to extract features from two-dimensional image data automatically, unlike traditional machine learning methods which need subjective feature extraction to convert binary vectors into one-dimensional vectors.
     However, Yunfei also take into consideration that more training time and resources are need for deep learning, but better prediction accuracy and generalization can be achieved [5].
 Figure 4 shows detailed summary of Yunfei Lai’s experiment.
  ![image](https://user-images.githubusercontent.com/63104472/219052674-d50e8ae7-7e56-4644-9667-98c9331aedbb.png)

-  Figure 4: Yunfei’s SVM and CNNs comparison                                            source:iopscience
+  Figure 4: Yunfei’s SVM and CNNs comparison                                            source:<a href="https://iopscience.iop.org/article/10.1088/1742-6596/1314/1/012148">iopscience</a>

 ### 3. Proposed Method
 a.
 SVM and feature descriptors